quartzmo/google-cloud-go/internal/postprocessor/librarian/design.md

 ## Repository configuration

 All language repos will have a single `state.yaml` file located in their language repo at the location `<repo>/.librarian/state.yaml`.
-This file lets librarian know which libraries it is responsible for generating.
+This file lets Librarian know which libraries it is responsible for generating.

 ```yaml
 # The name of the image and tag to use for generation.